dmorrison96/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Identifiers
 The first two columns are identifiers.
-* Subject: the ID of the Subject
+* Subject: the ID of the subject
-* Activity: the Name of the Activity performed by the subject when measurements were taken
+* Activity: the name of the activity performed by the subject when measurements were taken

+## Activity Labels

+* 'WALKING' (value '1'): subject was walking during the test
+* 'WALKING_UPSTAIRS' (value '2'): subject was walking up a staircase during the test
+* 'WALKING_DOWNSTAIRS' (value '3'): subject was walking down a staircase during the test
+* 'SITTING' (value '4'): subject was sitting during the test
+* 'STANDING' (value '5'): subject was standing during the test
+* 'LAYING' (value '6'): subject was laying down during the test

 ## Measurements
-The remaining variables remaining are the calculatd means and standard deviations of these sets of data:
+The remaining variables are the calculated means and standard deviations of these sets of data:

 * tBodyAccMeanX
 * tBodyAccMeanY